Frank Lloyd Wright in Oklahoma!

 One Last Look

-We checked out at 10, knowing we'd have to come back another time... for a tour and a meal and visit to the art gallery that we had also missed.
+We checked out at 10, knowing we'd have to come back another time, for a tour and a meal and a visit to the art gallery.
 But we took one last look from the outside.

 Maybe we can return in the spring of 2020 when the nearby park is completed.
 We can do all we missed, plus have a picnic with a view of the 221-foot tree!

-The obvious, is that we stayed in a masterpiece created by Frank Lloyd Wright.
+The obvious, is that we stayed in a masterpiece, created by Frank Lloyd Wright.
+I don't believe you have to be a fan of the famous architect to enjoy the adventure of staying at this unique hotel.

 This was a pretty amazing stay for about $145. in 2019!
 You don't have to be rich either!